cipher813/McMahon_Metis/Project_1/README.md

 5. 23rd Street

 ## Next Steps
-Again, given the short project timeframe, there are a few more pieces of analysis that we would like to incorporate upon additional time allocation to the project.
+There are a few more pieces of analysis that we would like to incorporate upon additional time allocation to the project.
 These include:
 - further iron out any outliers
 - analyze data for specific temporal trends (such as weekday vs weekend traffic, and traffic by time of day)
 - demographic "scorecard" for each station, where each demographic feature is weighted within a comprehensive analysis of each station